bdharris0113/shodan_tools/README.md

-# shodan_tools

 #SETUP

-	0) Make sure nmap & shodan cli are installed
+	0) Make sure nmap is installed

 	1) Make sure all .sh files can be executed (cmhod +x <file>)